jamestan8292/Crypto_Stocks_Clustering/README.md

 In Windows GitBash or Mac Terminal app, enter "Jupyter Lab".
 Then open and run "crypto_investments.ipynb".

-The “crypto_market_data.csv” file must be in a sub-folder 'Resources'.
+The "crypto_market_data.csv" file must be in a sub-folder "Resources".

 ---

 ## Contributors